5 Fur Traders: Economic and Cultural Exchanges

 Section Highlights

-By the1790s the Grand Portage had become the focal point of the seasonal trading cycle administered by the North West Company west of Lake Superior.
-In doing so it not only filled a vital economic role, but it also served as a meeting point for cultural exchanges between the Ojibwe, French Canadian voyageurs and British traders – many of Scottish descent.
-At its height, the fur trade seasonal cycle operating out of Grand Portage, looked something like this:
+By the 1790s, the Grand Portage had become the focal point of the seasonal trading cycle administered by the North West Company west of Lake Superior.
+In doing so, it not only filled a vital economic role, but it also served as a meeting point for cultural exchanges between the Ojibwe, French Canadian voyageurs, and British traders – many of Scottish descent.
+At its height, the fur trade seasonal cycle operating out of Grand Portage looked like this:

 Fall